915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `return` without an expression argument returns `None`.
 Falling off the end of a function also returns `None`.
 * The statement `result.append(a)` calls a *method* of the list object `result`.
-A method is a function that âbelongsâ to an object and is named `obj.methodname`, where `obj` is some object (this may be an expression), and `methodname` is the name of a method that is defined by the objectâs type.
+A method is a function that ‘belongs’ to an object and is named `obj.methodname`, where `obj` is some object (this may be an expression), and `methodname` is the name of a method that is defined by the object’s type.
 Different types define different methods.
 Methods of different types may have the same name without causing ambiguity.
 (It is possible to define your own object types and methods, using *classes*, see [Classes](classes.html#tut-classes))